 The Victorian Renewable Energy Terminal is a proposed dedicated assembly port that will enable the import, storage and assembly of offshore wind components, to support offshore wind farms across Victoria.

-The Terminal will be developed at the Old Tyabb Reclamation Area (OTRA), a vacant parcel of land within the port precinct and between Esso’s Long Island Point liquid berth and BlueScope Steel wharves.
+The Terminal will be developed at the Old Tyabb Reclamation Area (OTRA), and the adjacent marine waters within the port precinct and between Esso’s Long Island Point liquid berth and BlueScope Steel wharves.

 The OTRA site was created from material which was dredged during the extension of the shipping channel more than 50 years ago.